A Guide To Day Trading With Leverage

 In other parts of the world, day trading is a free activity and can also be done with a multiplier.

-In this guide, I will explain both versions and how day traders from different parts of the world can use leverage to day trade different asset classes.
+This guide covers both versions and how day traders from different parts of the world can use leverage to day trade different asset classes.

-Day trading leverage explain in simple terms
+Day trading with leverage explained

 • Margin = Your own capital